xiao-mantou/GamingTweaks/Monitor/Readme.md

 Why is capping the FPS important?
 ---------------

 There is an detailed answer [here](https://www.blurbusters.com/howto-low-lag-vsync-on/) in short: you should **ALWAYS CAP THE FPS** which results in a smooth stutter and lag-free experience.
-RTSS is more accurate then most (not all) in-game FPS limiter, the nVidia own limiter adds some delay to it and is not recommend to use!
+RTSS Rivatuner Statistics Server is more accurate than most (not all) in-game FPS limiter, the nVidia own limiter adds some delay to it and is not recommend to use!